gahlshemy/gahlshemy.github.io/docs/topics.md

-Topics I want to eventually write up good notes for:
+Topics I want to eventually write up good notes for and/or learn more about:
 * Real and **complex** projective spaces
 * Covering spaces
 * p-adic number systems
+* Gauge theory